DevCaio07/DevCaio07/README.md

 `Java Core`

-Projeto criado para consolidar os principais conceitos da linguagem Java.
+Project developed to strengthen the core concepts of the Java programming language.

 <br>

-**Principais funcionalidades**
+**Main Features**

-- Cadastro
+- Create
-- Busca
+- Search
-- Atualização
+- Update
-- Remoção
+- Delete

-Utilizando Collections, Streams e Programação Orientada a Objetos.
+Built using Collections, Streams, and Object-Oriented Programming.

 <br>